 Beyond these examples

-These snippets focus on specific user-level features: password and IAM authentication, Redis command access control, and password rotation support.
-They’re intentionally minimal rather than full access control configurations.
+These snippets focus on specific user-level features: password and IAM authentication, access string permissions, and dual-password rotation.
+They’re intentionally minimal rather than full cluster access control configurations.

-The examples may reference pre-existing infrastructure such as IAM permissions for IAM-authenticated users.
-They focus on configuring the user rather than provisioning clusters or user groups.
+The examples assume pre-existing infrastructure such as ElastiCache Redis or Valkey clusters.
+Users must be attached to user groups separately.
+They focus on user configuration rather than provisioning clusters or groups.

 To keep things focused, common user patterns are omitted, including: